Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Does a saliva test detect benzodiazepines?

 Yes, some saliva tests can include a BZO panel for benzodiazepines.
-However, the exact test reference must be checked, as not all devices test for the same families.
+However, you need to check the exact reference of the test, as not all devices test for the same families.

 Does a urine test detect tramadol?

 Not automatically.
 Tramadol may require a specific panel.
-A standard opiate test may look for certain molecules like morphine or codeine, but it should not be assumed to detect all opioids.
+A standard opiate test can detect Some molecules like morphine or codeine, but you should not assume it detects all opioids.

 Is pregabalin detected by standard rapid tests?

 Not in most standard panels.
 Pregabalin usually requires a specific test or analysis.
-It is therefore essential to choose the device according to the substance actually being tested.
+It is therefore essential to choose the device according to the substance actually being tested for.

 Should a positive test be confirmed in a laboratory?